locvx1234/Linux-Tutorial/content/cluster-basics.md

              2          1 benji
     [root@holly ~]#

-Because our cluster does not manage shred data resources, there is no risk to have a Split Brain Scenario and so we are going to disable fencing
+Because our cluster does not manage shared data resources, there is no risk to have a Split Brain Scenario and so we are going to disable fencing

     [root@holly ~]# pcs property set stonith-enabled=false

+Cluster quorum as a concept (see later) makes no sense in a two-node scenario, because you only have it when more than half the nodes are available, so we'll disable it too.

+    [root@holly ~]# pcs property set no-quorum-policy=ignore

 ####Accessing the cluster form a Web GUI
 Clusters are accessible also via a Web GUI.
 Point the browser to the primary member node and login as the ``hacluster`` user